- Viva offers Medicare Advantage plans throughout Alabama.

 |Primary care visit||$0||$0||$0||$0||$0|

-Medicare Advantage plans, also called Medicare Part C plans, are offered by private insurance companies.
+Medicare Advantage (Part C) plans are offered by private insurance companies.
 These plans are required by Medicare to cover the same services covered by original Medicare (parts A and B).
-Your Advantage plan will take the place of your original Medicare coverage.
+Your Medicare Advantage plan will take the place of your original Medicare coverage.

 Depending on the plan you choose, you may be responsible for costs like: